The multimessenger view of Pulsar Timing Array black holes with the Horizon-AGN simulation: Properties of MBHs and host galaxies

-Examples of hosts of CW candidates in false gri colors are shown in \autoref{fig:2_761} and \autoref{fig:49_761}.
+Examples of hosts of CW candidates in false gri colors are shown in Fig. \ref{Fig:2_761} and Fig. \ref{Fig:49_761}.
 The MBHB is located at the center of the image.
-The first three images (\autoref{fig:2_761} and \autoref{fig:49_761} left) show two low-redshift cases consistently appearing in the realizations, while \autoref{fig:49_761}, right, shows a rarer high-redshift ($z=0.42$) case.
-The images highlight that CW candidates are preferentially found in the center of galaxy groups and clusters, in agreement with the results shown in \autoref{Fig:gal_halo}.
+The first three images (Fig. \ref{Fig:2_761} and Fig. \ref{Fig:49_761} left) show two low-redshift cases consistently appearing in the realizations, while Fig. \ref{Fig:49_761}, right, shows a rarer high-redshift ($z=0.42$) case.
+The images highlight that CW candidates are preferentially found in the center of galaxy groups and clusters, in agreement with the results shown in Fig. \ref{Fig:gal_halo}.